AzadehZam/EV-Finder-Frontend-Web/README.md

-# EV Finder Web Application
+# ChargeMate Web Application

 A modern, responsive web application for finding and reserving EV charging stations across Canada.
 Built with React, TypeScript, and Material-UI, offering real-time station availability, intelligent distance-based filtering, and seamless reservation management.

-## 🌟 Project Overview
+## �� Project Overview

-EV Finder is a comprehensive electric vehicle charging station locator that helps EV drivers find available charging stations within their area.
+ChargeMate is a comprehensive electric vehicle charging station locator that helps EV drivers find available charging stations within their area.
 The application provides an interactive map interface, real-time availability data, and allows users to reserve charging sessions in advance.
 The platform focuses on Canadian markets with support for CAD pricing and local station networks.

 ## ✨ Features